jakob-fritz/github2lab_action/README.md

   is finished.
 Depending on the pipeline, this may take some time.
   Therefore, it might be helpful, to run this job towards the end of the Github pipeline.
+    - The third (`get_artifact`) should be run only after `get_status`.
+    It looks for artifacts from the Gitlab-Code and uploads them as Github-Artifacts.
-    - The last possibility (`both`) does both of them (first synchronization and afterwards getting the status of the pipeline).
+    - The last possibility (`all`) does both of them (first synchronization and afterwards getting the status of the pipeline).
   As mentioned directly above, this may take some time (and by this block a github-runner) depending on how much is done in the Gitlab pipeline.
     - It can be usefull to split the two parts if there are jobs, that shall be done in parallel.
-  Then, it can first be synchronized to Gitlab (using `mirror`), then doing some local CI-jobs and as last job, the `get_status` is used to also query the result from the Gitlab-CI-Pipeline.
+  Then, it can first be synchronized to Gitlab (using `mirror`), then doing some local CI-jobs and afterwards, the `get_status` is used to also query the result from the Gitlab-CI-Pipeline.
+  The last job can be `get_artifact`.
+This job looks for artifacts in the Gitlab-CI-Jobs and downloads them to upload them as Github-Artifacts.
-  If no other jobs are run in Github in parallel, the option `both` can be used for simplicity.
+  If no other jobs are run in Github in parallel, the option `all` can be used for simplicity.
 - The following environment-variables can be kept as they are:
   - `FORCE_PUSH` is set to force-push to the Gitlab-Repo, to make sure, the Gitlab-Repo stays in sync with the main GitHub-repository.